 In my busy house, meatballs are a life saver.
 It’s a good idea to make them in bulk and freeze them until they are needed.

 I must admit that I was surprised how well this dish was received, I knew I was going to like it, however, I was a bit skeptical about my taste sensitive kids.
 To my uttermost surprise, they loved iit as well.
 This is a fun dish to play around with

-Personally, I like to add Tomatoes to My Ata dindin because it reduces the heat level in the sauce, it adds more flavor and it improves the texture of the Sauce.
-This Sauce is not meant for just Spaghetti but it easily pairs up Rice, Fried or boiled Plantains, Yam, and a host of other Nigerian and non-Nigerian meals.
+Personally, I like to add Fresh Tomatoes to my Fried sauce because it adds more flavor and it improves the texture of the Sauce.
+However, canned Tomatoes will also work just fine.
+This Sauce is not meant for just Spaghetti but it easily pairs up Rice, Fried plantains, and a host of other meals.